Rassimbm/countries/DB_Queries.md

 6. What query would you run to get countries with only Constitutional Monarchy governments, with a capital greater than 200 and a life expectancy greater than 75 years?
 SELECT countries.name, countries.government_form, countries.capital, countries.life_expectancy FROM countries WHERE countries.government_form = "Constitutional Monarchy" AND countries.capital > 200 AND countries.life_expectancy > 75;

+7. What query would you run to get all the cities of Argentina inside the Buenos Aires district and have the population greater than 500, 000?
+The query should return the Country Name, City Name, District and Population
+SELECT countries.name, cities.name, cities.district, cities.population FROM countries JOIN cities ON countries.id = cities.country_id WHERE countries.name = "Argentina" AND cities.district = "Buenos Aires" AND cities.population > 500000;